Overview

 Awards and Certificates

-For the Final Round, each participant will receive a finalist certificate.
-The first, second and third prize winners of each category and age group will receive an award trophy.
+For the Final Round, each participant will receive a finalist certificate and a report form containing constructive feedback from our panel of adjudicators.
+The first, second and third prize winners of each age group will receive an award trophy.
+First Prize winners of each age group will also receive a cash prize** of 5,000 THB and a complimentary entry to sit for a Trinity College London Communication Skills examiniation on Saturday 19 December 2026***.

 **Cash prizes are subject to a 5% withholding tax.